Estimated reading time: 13 minutes

-From 2020, the World Bank Group YPP now requires two essays to be attached to the online application form for the first round of its selection process.
-In previous years, the Bank only requested one essay and provided a short text to assist with preparation, which covered some of the challenges of international development.
+From 2021, the World Bank Group YPP requires one essay to be attached to the online application form for the first round of its selection process.
+In previous years, the Bank provided a short text to assist with preparation, which covered some of the challenges of international development.
 This text was usually a section taken from one of the Bank’s own publications, such as world development or annual reports.
 After reading the text, the candidate was asked to discuss the World Bank’s potential role and to make their own contributions, focusing on their area of expertise, in order to resolve the challenge presented.

-- As mentioned above, candidates must now submit two essays (each with a maximum of 500 words), instead of one;
+- As mentioned above, candidates must submit one essay (with a maximum of 6,000 characters);

 - There is no longer a text that serves as a topic for the essay.
-The questions that candidates should answer in their essays are presented more directly.
-The questions posed for the 2020 WBG YPP are as follows:
+The questions that candidates should answer in their essay are presented more directly.
+The questions posed for the 2021 WBG YPP are as follows:

 Despite these changes, the WBG YPP selection process essays still seek to assess the following aspects in candidates: